-19. The delegation explained that while the participation of women at the administrative and professional level in Government was higher than men, their participation in political leadership had been very low.
-That had much to do with the cultural mind-sets of women, who were themselves generally reluctant to enter the political arena or even vote for their fellow women folk who were standing for election to the national parliament or a local council.
-The number of women running in parliamentary elections had always been very low but there had been a gradual shift in that mind-set, as reflected by the increasing number of women contesting parliamentary and local council elections over the years.
-To help boost the courage of women to enter the political arena, the Women's Development Division had convened a national workshop in October of last year and had organized a one-day mock parliament session involving women delegates from every island and giving them a feel of what it meant to be a member of Parliament.
+19. The delegation explained that while the rate of participation of women at the administrative and professional level in Government was higher than for men, the participation of women in political leadership had been very low.
+That had much to do with the cultural mindsets of women, who were themselves generally reluctant to enter the political arena or even vote for other women who were standing for election to the national parliament or a local council.
+The number of women running in parliamentary elections had always been very low but there had been a gradual shift in that mindset, as reflected by the increasing number of women contesting parliamentary and local council elections over the years.
+To help boost the courage of women to enter the political arena, the Women's Development Division had convened a national workshop in October 2019 and had organized a one-day mock parliament session, involving women delegates from every island and giving them a feel of what it means to be a member of parliament.
 Plans called for the session to become an annual event.

 20. As far as gender-based violence was concerned, the delegation referred to reports that Kiribati was among the few countries where gender-based violence was excessively high, although many people in Kiribati believed that the survey from which that information had been obtained had not been properly conducted and had therefore failed to correctly reflect the reality on the ground.
-Regardless of the accuracy or lack thereof of that alarming rate of gender violence, the Government was nevertheless committed to doing everything in its power to introduce reforms aimed at reducing and eliminating gender-based violence.
+Regardless of whether that alarming rate of gender violence was accurate or not, the Government was nevertheless committed to doing everything in its power to introduce reforms aimed at reducing and eliminating gender-based violence.

 21. The delegation reported that the implementation plan of the Family Peace Act had been developed in 2017.
-As part of the plan, community outreach to the outer islands including South Tarawa had been carried out to clarify that the law had not been made to punish men but rather to promote family peace and wellbeing, thus removing the negative attitudes of men towards such a law.
+As part of the plan, community outreach to the outer islands, including South Tarawa, had been carried out to clarify that the law had not been made to punish men but rather to promote family peace and well-being, thus removing the negative attitudes of men towards such a law.

-22. One new development noted by the delegation was the Kiribati Women and Children Support Centre (KWSCS).
-That body had been established in 2017 with the core task of protecting victims of domestic violence, in accordance with the provisions of the Family Peace Act through provision of counselling services and legal guidance and assistance for women, girls and children, as well as court services for survivors, accompaniment to the police and medical services where needed.
-Although based in the urban area, the Centre was also available for women and girls from the outer islands.
-The needs of women and girls in the outer islands were met by the Assistant Social Welfare Officers attached to the island councils.
-In addition, the client support fund managed by the KWCSC was available for emergency needs of survivors extending from paying for immediate needs of survivors including food and clothing to evacuation of a survivor away from the perpetrator (often husbands) by paying for boat or air fares.
+22. One new development noted by the delegation was the Kiribati Women and Children Support Centre.
+The Centre had been established in 2017 with the core task of protecting victims of domestic violence, in accordance with the provisions of the Family Peace Act through provision of counselling services and legal guidance and assistance for women, girls and children; court services for survivors; and support to the police and medical services where needed.
+Although based in the urban area, the Centre was also available for women and girls from the outer islands, whose needs were met by the Assistant Social Welfare Officers attached to the island councils.
+In addition, the client support fund managed by the Centre was available for emergency needs of survivors, including paying for the immediate needs of survivors, such as food and clothing, or for boat or air fares for an evacuation, to get a survivor away from the perpetrator (often husbands).